U.S. flag An official website of the United States government

 Who We Are:

-We engage with state and local officials across the political spectrum, community groups, labor unions, corporations, investors, colleges and universities, philanthropic groups, and others.
+We engage with state and local officials, community groups, corporations, investors, labor unions, colleges and universities, philanthropic groups, and others.
 We listen to their respective needs and prioritize and coordinate federal actions to support community-led efforts to spur economic revitalization.

 Why it Matters: